abbisQQ/Todo-App/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact

-For any questions or inquiries, please contact:
+For any questions or inquiries, please contact me at:

-    Your Name - your.email@example.com
+    chartheodorou@hotmail.com